 Installing thermal insulation

 If you want to build in the vicinity of a listed building, you also need a listed building permit.
-This applies to building measures that could have a negative or positive impact on the monument.
+This applies to all measures that affect the monument or its surroundings - whether negatively or positively.

-We therefore recommend that you get in touch with us at an early stage and seek advice before making any concrete plans.
-This saves everyone involved time, money and unnecessary hassle.
+We therefore recommend that you seek advice before making any concrete plans.
+This will save everyone involved time, money and unnecessary hassle.

-You must apply in writing to the Lower Monument Protection Authority for a listed building permit at least three months before the start of the planned measures.
-Please ensure that you submit all the necessary documents with your application so that we can assess your project and process the application.
+Please apply to the Lower Monument Protection Authority for a listed building permit at least three months before the start of your planned work.
+Please submit all the necessary documents so that we can process your application quickly.
+This includes current photos, as-built plans and - if available - historical documents such as old photos, postcards, plans or building files.

-You may only start work on measures requiring listed building consent once listed building consent has been granted.
-Violations can be punished with a fine of up to 500,000 euros.
+You may only begin with the measures once the listed building permit has been issued.
+Anyone who acts without approval must expect a fine of up to 500,000 euros.

 Documents relating to the application for listed building consent